 Take the first 2 digits of the example supply number above, and check against the map below.
-You’ll see that this customer’s night hours (in the London region) will be from 23:00 until 07:00.
+You’ll see that this customer’s night hours (in the London region) will be a 7 hour period somewhere between 23:00 and 07:00.

 If you need more help please get in touch with us on 0800 073 3000 or 0330 100 3000 (view call charge information)